Gary Russell (American football)

 Gary Russell (born September 8, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers and was signed by the Pittsburgh Steelers as an undrafted free agent in 2007.
-He won Super Bowl XLIII with the Steelers against the Arizona Cardinals, scoring a touchdown in the game.
+He won Super Bowl XLIII with the Steelers, scoring a touchdown in the game.

 Russell also played for the Oakland Raiders.

 Early life

 Russell attended Walnut Ridge High School in Columbus, Ohio.